ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ftplugin.md

 {% include date.html %}

 This is part three in a [seven-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim or Neovim text editors to efficiently write LaTeX documents.
-This article covers explains Vim's `ftplugin` system, which allows you to create customizations that apply only to LaTeX files (or any other file type).
+This article covers Vim's `ftplugin` system, which allows you to create customizations that apply only to LaTeX files (or any other file type).
 Understanding this article will give you a clearer mental model of how the VimTeX plugin works.

 ## Contents of this article